Keedie Babb

-Keedie Green (née Babb, 21 October 1982, Wolverhampton) is a British classical crossover soprano with a vocal range of three octaves, reaching a top A above a top E.
+Keedie Green (née Babb, 21 October 1982) is a British classical crossover soprano with a vocal range of three octaves, reaching a top A above a top E.

 Background

 She was named Keedie because her father is a fan of Kiki Dee.

 The family moved to Torquay when she was three years old.
 She attended White Rock Primary school in Paignton.

 Her father worked intermittently as a painter and decorator, paying for his daughter's vocal lessons while narrowly avoiding bankruptcy, until one Christmas when bankruptcy made the family temporarily homeless.
 Keedie left school when she was 14 years old to pursue a singing career, signing her first record contract when she was 16 years old, but soon became disillusioned and left to pursue her career alone.

 Career

 2003–2005

 In 2003 Keedie appeared in a local Torquay talent show, "Stairway to the Stars"; this appearance brought her to fame.
 On 30 November 2003, Keedie performed at a World AIDS Day event at the Coronet theatre in London together with Liberty X in aid of Crusaid.

 In 2004, Keedie signed a seven figure music deal with EMI Classics, after she duetted with former Blue member Duncan James, on "I Believe My Heart", the soundtrack to the Andrew Lloyd Webber Musical, The Woman in White.
 The single reached number two in the UK Singles Chart.
 She also performed at the Miami and Washington Film Festivals.

 Her second single, a cover version of the hymn "Jerusalem", was released as a charity single in the UK on 18 December 2005, and entered the UK chart at #19.
 The single featured the victorious English cricket team who had just won the Ashes Test Series.
 Proceeds of the single were split equally between the Save the Children's "Children in Emergencies Appeal" and two cricket charities.

 Her debut album I Believe My Heart was released on 18 November 2004, and met with positive reviews.
 It includes a variety of contemporary tracks and arrangements, and also featured the title theme "My Reason", from the film Modigliani; the video for which Keedie filmed on location in Bucharest.
 The album includes two pop covers: Madonna's "You'll See" and Enya's "Only Time", seven original songs and nine arias.
 After her album was released, Keedie went on to record Puccini's Nessun Dorma.